keboola/developers-docs/integrate/data-streams/tutorial/index.md

 }
 ```

 The most important part of the response is the `url` field.
 This is the endpoint you will point your GitHub webhook to.
-Once you've created the receiver and obtained its `url` field, you are ready to configure the GitHub webhook.
+Once you've created the source and obtained its `url` field, you are ready to configure the GitHub webhook.

 ### Configuring the Github Webhook